pry/pry-bond/README.md

 __Examples__

-make the default
+add the following to "$HOME/.pryrc" to make pry-bond the default completer.

 ```ruby
 require "pry/bond/default"
 ```

-in a repl session
+enable/disable in a repl session

 ```
 [1] pry(main)> enable-bond!